BHDShostak/Alio_Olio/ReadMe.txt

 TELEGRAM  CHATBOT  | ALIO OLIO

 Created to perform the function of ordering or booking, obtaining information in a restaurant.
-Was created based on pyTelegramBotAPI.
+Was created based on pyTelegramBotAPI, and was initialized to pythonanywhere server.

 FUNCTIONS:
 - BOOKING A TABLE ( COMPLETED )